 How do I find the right shipping partner?

+For shipping support and export logistics, see our Shipping from Nigeria to the UK service page.
 To make sure that you experience the true benefits of having a partner you can trust, why not get in touch direct to speak to one of our experts today?
 They’ll be able to talk you through the steps involved in getting your first shipment over to the UK.
 Once you know that you’ll have a much clearer idea of what you need to do to get your business generating a profit.

 Cargonaija is one of the leading companies that connect importers and Exporters in Nigeria to the rest of the world.
 Let us make your shipping experience a great one.